fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/AzureRM.Compute.md

 ### [Set-AzureRMVMDiagnosticsExtension](./Set-AzureRMVMDiagnosticsExtension.md)
-Configures the azure_2 diagnostics extension on a virtual machine.
+Configures the Azure diagnostics extension on a virtual machine.

 ### [Set-AzureRmVMDiskEncryptionExtension](./Set-AzureRmVMDiskEncryptionExtension.md)
-Enables encryption on a running IaaS virtual machine in azure_2.
+Enables encryption on a running IaaS virtual machine in Azure.

 ### [Set-AzureRmVMDscExtension](./Set-AzureRmVMDscExtension.md)